mtravers/roam-timeline/README.md

     $ lein run <zipfile>

 Graph will pop up in your default web browser.

+If you omit the zipfile argument, it will default to using the latest Roam export in `~/Downloads`.

 Example:

 ![Example](doc/example.png)